HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 During the early days, a CDN was a simple network of proxy servers which would:

-1. Cache content (like HTML, images, stylesheets, JavaScript, videos... etc.)
+1. Cache content (like HTML, images, stylesheets, JavaScript, videos, etc.)
 2. Reduce network hops for end users to access content
 3. Offload TCP connection termination away from the data centers hosting the web properties